We stand for the full decriminalisation of sex work

 We recognise that sex work is done overwhelmingly by women and gender non-conforming people and together we fight for our liberation from gender oppression.
 In a society where men own most of the power and resources, sex work is a tool of survival, or the best among limited options, for those who experience gender oppression.
 This is particularly the case for women who experience multiple marginalisations, such as women of colour, trans women, working class women, disabled women, or women who are single mothers.
 We believe that if you want fewer women to do sex work, you have to focus on expanding women’s options, not criminalising them for doing what they have to do to survive.
 We are feminists, but we denounce the carceral feminism which seeks to take away our livelihood and our survival.
 Policies that increase violence against marginalised women will not end patriarchy.We call on all feminist groups and organisations to listen to sex worker-led organisations and open their doors to us so that we can work together towards the eradication of gender violence.

-We are in solidarity with the transgender liberation movement
+We are in solidarity with the trans liberation movement

 Deep-seated transphobic and transmisogynist attitudes in our society limit employment options for many trans women, trans men, and gender non-conforming people and make the sex industry an option for livelihood or survival.
 We applaud the courage of all trans sex workers who worldwide are working against abuse and violence, and are fighting for the rights of all sex workers.